-A student is not allowed to leave school grounds prior to regular dismissal without the consent of a parent or guardian.
-Anyone authorized by a parent or guardian to pick up their child must be listed on the child's emergency card or the child will not be released to them.
-All students must be checked out in the front office prior to leaving early.
-There is an open door policy at AUES for parents/guardians.
-All visitors must check in at the office upon arrival using our Raptor identification system and receive a visitor's pass.
-Please wear the visitor's pass for the duration of your visit.
-All visitors must sign out in the office as you leave.
-This policy applies with After-School Program as well.
+A student is not allowed to leave school grounds before regular dismissal without the consent of a parent or guardian.
+Anyone authorized by a parent or guardian to pick up their child must be listed on the child's emergency card, or the child will not be released to them.
+All students must be checked out in the front office before leaving early.